12379Monty/reHealth/Scripts/lower_leg_circulation/reports/swim_report.md

- Good clarification!
  Let me search for information specifically about venous insufficiency associated with non-injection cocaine use (snorting or smoking).Let me search more specifically for cocaine's systemic vascular effects that might relate to venous insufficiency regardless of route of administration.Based on my search, here's what is known about the association between venous insufficiency and chronic cocaine use through non-injection routes (snorting or smoking):

 ## The Current State of Knowledge